Maine State Parks

-- Veteran Community Leaders, Environmental Stewards, and Field Teams
+- Environmental Stewards and Field Teams

 Maine's Soil and Water Conservation Districts Partnership

-Maintenance of a 2.5 acre sustainable landscaping demonstration garden and trails on Portland's Back Cove
+- Maintenance of a 2.5 acre sustainable landscaping demonstration garden and trails on Portland's Back Cove.

 Help Protect Maine's Forest

 Take a Stand - This volunteer program invites Maine citizens and seasonal residents to "Take a Stand for Hemlocks" by adoptinga hemlock stand and surveying it annually for the presence of hemlock woolly adelgid.
-Participants are trained to identify hemlock woolly adelgid and to apply the detection and monitoring survey methods developed by Scott Costa at the University of Vermont
+Participants are trained to identify hemlock woolly adelgid and to apply the detection and monitoring survey methods developed by Scott Costa at the University of Vermont.

 Pest Detectives (USDA Animal and Plant Health Inspection Service)